Medicare: Know your coverage to keep costs down

 Keeping drug costs down

-“One size does not fit all when it comes to medication,” Dr. Patel says.
+“One size does not fit all when it comes to medication,” Patel said.
 “So we will identify what medication will be the most beneficial for our patients, and then we can help navigate drug costs during their visit.”

 Partners in health

-Drs.
-Honaganahalli and Patel are just two of the many UCHealth providers who offer talks on topics like prevention and disease management to help patients and community members become more educated healthcare consumers.
+Honaganahalli and Patel are among the many UCHealth providers offering talks on topics such as prevention and disease management, helping patients and community members become more educated health care consumers.

 To find a UCHealth location or provider near you, click here.